When Generalizability Breaks: Understanding Data Quality in Market Research

 The programmatic sample presented its own challenges.

-• Programmatic fielding was erratic.
-In one instance, 600 completes came in within 20 minutes, followed by inconsistency for the remainder of the field period.
+Programmatic fielding was erratic.
+In one instance, 600 completed interviews came in within 20 minutes, followed by sporadic data collected for the remainder of the field period.

-• This uncontrolled velocity suggested that once devolves for open, sources had little control in the sampling.
+This uncontrolled velocity suggested that once a survey was inserted in the routing system, sources had little control over the sampling.

 Survey Design & Implementation